Omnichannel: one of those overused buzzwords that everyone interprets differently but few know how to achieve.

 Now, let’s walk through a more complex unified commerce use case:

-As you can see, a unified strategy ensures consistency and flexibility across all channels.
-Not only does it provide customers with the greatest possible experience, but it also gives retailers a single source of truth and a 360-degree perspective of their customer interactions.
+As you can see, a unified commerce strategy ensures consistency and flexibility across all sales channels.
+Not only does it provide customers with the greatest possible experience, but it also provides retailers with customer data and a 360-degree perspective of their customer interactions.

 The 3 key pillars of unified commerce

-So, now you’ve seen unified commerce in action, you’re probably wondering what a successful unified commerce strategy looks like?
-At the Netguru Disruption Forum Retail 2021, we sat down with Jakub Czerwiński, VP CEE at Adyen, to discuss just that.
+So, now you’ve seen unified commerce in action, you’re probably wondering what a successful unified commerce approach looks like?
+During one of the Netguru Disruption Forum Retail, we sat down with Jakub Czerwiński, VP CEE at Adyen, to discuss just that.

 1. Where the purchase happens